wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 {% endhighlight %}

-Since transaction 2 begins commit after transaction 1 begins, transaction 1 will intersect its read set which contains A and B with
+Since transaction 2 begins commit after transaction 1 begins, transaction 1 will intersect its read set which contains A and B with transaction 2's write set, which contains A and B also.
+The non-empty intersection indicates that transaction 1 should abort.
+The schedule, however, is serializable, with transaction 1 serialized after transaction 2.